dashingsoft/pyarmor/docs/build-wheel.rst

 PEP 660.
 This file contains build system requirements and information, which are used by pip to build the package.

+Since v7.2.0, pyarmor could be as PEP 517 backend to build a pyarmored wheel based on `setuptools.build_meta`.

 Here an example package structure::

   mypkg/